-Colorado Supporting Healthy Teen Minds and Resiliency
+Colorado Supporting Healthy Minds and Youth Resiliency

-The Colorado Supporting Healthy Teen Minds and Resiliency program provides grants for projects designed to build social-emotional skills and create supportive environments to improve resiliency for young people facing barriers to mental health.
+The Colorado Supporting Healthy Minds and Youth Resiliency program provides grants for projects designed to build social-emotional skills and create supportive environments to improve resiliency for young people facing barriers to mental well-being.
 Projects should address behavioral health inequities and activities for prevention and early intervention with young people facing the greatest risks of anxiety, depression, suicide, and substance use, as well as changes within their environment to support resiliency.

 The Colorado Health Foundation encourages applicants that include participants from the following populations:

-- Rural or frontier communities
+- Rural and frontier communities

 - Youth involved in the juvenile justice system

 - Include the same group of youth meeting over multiple sessions for a planned learning purpose to foster strong relationships and sustained learning

 - Promote ability to cope by addressing one or more